About Pocketful of Bunnies

 I wouldn't be where I am without everyone mentioned above, SO many people have helped me, these are just some people that have helped me the most :D

 How I Care For My Rabbits

 Here at Pocketful Of Bunnies I feed Purina Show to my rabbits, they all have nice coats, good litters, babies thrive and the rabbits happily eat their food!
 I get comments on the good coat condition of my rabbits at shows.
-They get 1/4c of feed twice daily, some of the bigger brood does may get slightly more.
+They get 1/2 cup of feed daily, some of the bigger brood does may get slightly more.
 Does nursing litters are free-fed and kits are free-fed until about 12 weeks old.

 Molting rabbits may get BOSS and Oats if they fall out of condition or need help with coat condition, I don't give the rabbits BOSS or Oats very often because it is fattening and I don't want them super fat!
 Does on litters and kits do get Oats often, and they are a good reward for posing.